blyxxyz/lexopt/README.md

 - You hate boilerplate

 ## See also
 - [`clap`](https://github.com/clap-rs/clap)/[`structopt`](https://github.com/TeXitoi/structopt): very fully-featured.
-The only argument parser for Rust I know of that truly handles invalid unicode properly, if configured right.
+The only other argument parser for Rust I know of that truly handles invalid unicode properly, if configured right.
 - [`argh`](https://github.com/google/argh) and [`gumdrop`](https://github.com/murarth/gumdrop): much leaner, yet still convenient and powerful enough for most purposes.
 - [`pico-args`](https://github.com/RazrFalcon/pico-args): similar size to optic and easier to use (but less rigorous).
 - [`ap`](https://github.com/jamesodhunt/ap-rs): I have not used this, but it seems to support iterative parsing while being less bare-bones than optic.